Parmesan Crusted Pork Chops

 - Dip each pork chop in the bread crumb mixture.
 Pat to make it stick if needed.

-- Add pork chops to pan and saute for 2 minutes on each side until golden brown.
+- Add pork chops to pan and sear for 2 minutes on each side until golden brown.
 Place in a glass baking dish or leave it in the pan if it is oven safe.

 Susan Graham says